Physics: The most fundamental of the sciences

 In and Out of the classroom

-Computer-based, sensor-supported laboratory equipment acquired in 2004 has revolutionized physics instruction at all levels at Indiana University East.
+Computer-based, sensor-supported laboratory equipment has revolutionized physics instruction at all levels at Indiana University East.
 Students now receive instruction and perform laboratories using the latest instructional innovations and technologies available for introductory undergraduate physics education.
-The physics smart-classroom, located in Whitewater 201, is a combined lecture-laboratory room where both discussion and experimentation in physics are actively encouraged.
+The physics classroom, located in Whitewater 201, is a combined lecture-laboratory room where both discussion and experimentation in physics are actively encouraged.

 Students are also encouraged to apply their increased knowledge of physics in areas outside the classroom.
-Opportunities are available for Honors Program students to independently and collaboratively explore topics beyond the introductory general physics "college classroom" experience in laser optics (holography and photonics), spectroscopy, engineering (robotics and materials), atomic spin resonance (NMR and ESR), biological application (biophysics and biotechnology) and modern laboratory methods (CAL applications and informatics).
+Opportunities are available for Honors Program students to independently and collaboratively explore topics beyond the introductory general physics college classroom.
+Student-based research topics in physics and astronomy are also available.

 The School of Natural Science and Mathematics at Indiana University East offers courses supporting and supplementing baccalaureate (4 year) degrees in Biology (BS), Biochemistry (BS), Human Life Science (BS) and in Natural Science and Mathematics (BA), with several majors available.